dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-32-1.png)

-    ## <ggproto object: Class CoordCartesian, Coord>
-    ##     aspect: function
-    ##     distance: function
-    ##     expand: TRUE
-    ##     is_linear: function
-    ##     labels: function
-    ##     limits: list
-    ##     range: function
-    ##     render_axis_h: function
-    ##     render_axis_v: function
-    ##     render_bg: function
-    ##     render_fg: function
-    ##     train: function
-    ##     transform: function
-    ##     super:  <ggproto object: Class CoordCartesian, Coord>

-Thus, there is not an obvious difference between treatment groups.
+Thus, for this aspect of behavior, there is not an obvious difference between treatment groups.
 The pattern is essentially the same for the manual tracking data (not shown).

 One final characteristic to compare between infected and uninfected copepods is the variation in copepod movements.

-When they move a given distance, are they slow and steady or quick and jerky?
-For each recording, I calculated the variability in distance moved per frame.
-The variation in movement scales well with the total distance moved.
-It does not look like, at a given level of activity, infected and uninfected copepods differ in this trait.
+When moving a given distance, are movements slow and steady or quick and jerky?
+For each recording, I calculated the variation in distance moved per frame.
+The variation in movement scales well with the total distance moved in a recording, as we would expect.
+It does not look like, at a given level of activity, infected and uninfected copepods differ much.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-34-1.png)